 Meaning and History

 In addition, an animated series consisting of four seasons appeared a little later.
 Three of them were produced by Wit Studios.
 The first one was released in 2013 and included 25 episodes.
 The second was launched in 2017 and included 12 episodes.
 The third was split into two parts: 12 episodes appeared in 2018 and 10 in 2019.
 MAPPA is now working on the fourth season.
 In 2020, 16 episodes have already been released.
-The rest are scheduled to be released in 2022.
+The rest are scheduled for release in 2022.
 According to the idea, these will be the final episodes.

 2009 – today